Resident Return Visas & Australian Citizenship

 To be eligible you must be a current permanent resident of Australia and meet the residence requirements* as follows:

-- Have lived in Australia for at least four years, including at least one year as a permanent resident.
+• Have been physically present in Australia for at least four years, including at least one year as a permanent resident.

-- Must not have traveled outside of Australia for more than 12 months in the last four years
+• Must not have travelled outside of Australia for more than 12 months in the last four years

 *Exemptions to the residence requirements may apply to spouses/partners of Australian Citizens living overseas, defence force personnel, and certain high-calibre sportspeople.